We've got good news and bad news.

 - Book Now, Ask Questions Later

 - Get the Best Flight Deals Sent Straight to You

 It all starts with a search.
 While there are plenty of search platforms to choose from, one is better than all the rest: Google Flights.

-You can search for flights for your next trip up to 11 months, with an instant way to find the cheapest dates to fly as you scroll through the calendar month by month.
+You can search for flights for your next trip up to 11 months in advance, with an instant way to find the cheapest days to fly as you scroll through the calendar month by month.
 Picky about your airline?
-You can filter for as many – or as few – airlines as you want.
+You can filter for as many – or as few – airlines as you want when using Google Flights searches.
 Only want nonstop flights?
 Easy.
 Want a checked bag included in your fare?
 Done.

 Other search platforms have their strengths, but none are better at zeroing in on the cheapest flights and dialing down to the exact trip you're looking for than Google Flights.
 It should be your first stop … every time.